 3.3.1.
 Numbering of Tropical and Subtropical Depressions.
 The hurricane centers are responsible for numbering tropical and subtropical depressions in their areas of responsibility.
 Tropical depressions shall be numbered consecutively beginning each season with the spelled out number "ONE."
 For ease in differentiation, tropical depression numbers shall include the suffix "E" for Eastern Pacific, "C" for Central Pacific, or "W" for Western Pacific, after the number.
-In both the Atlantic and Pacific, once the depression has reached tropical storm strength, it shall be named and the depression number dropped, not to be used again until the following year.
+In both the Atlantic and Pacific, once the depression has reached tropical storm intensity, it shall be named and the depression number dropped.
+The depression number will not be used again until the following year.
+Give tropical cyclones a name in the first advisory after intensifying to 34 knots (39 mph) or greater.

+The following rules apply for tropical cyclones passing from one basin to another: Retain the name if a tropical cyclone passes from one basin into another basin as a tropical cyclone; i.e, advisories are continuous.
+An unnamed tropical depression will also retain its number (e.g. Tropical Depression Six-E remains Tropical Depression Six-E) if it crosses into another area of responsibility.
+For unnamed tropical depressions moving from west to east across 180E, CPHC will use the same number as previously assigned by the Region Specialized Meteorological Center (RSMC) Tokyo.
+Additionally, CPHC will provide the associated JTWC number, if different, in parentheses.

+Within a basin, if the remnant of a tropical cyclone redevelops into a tropical cyclone, it is assigned its original number or name.
+If the remnants of a former tropical cyclone regenerate in a new basin, the regenerated tropical cyclone will be given a new designation.
-3.3.1.1.
-Atlantic, Caribbean, and Gulf of Mexico.
-Depression numbers, ONE, TWO, THREE, will be assigned by the TPC/NHC after advising the Naval Atlantic Meteorology and Oceanography Center (NAVLANTMETOCCEN) Norfolk.

-3.3.1.2.
-Pacific East of 140°W. Depression numbers, with the suffix E, e.g., ONE-E, TWO-E, THREE-E, will be assigned by the TPC/NHC after advising the Joint Typhoon Warning Center (JTWC), Pearl Harbor, HI.
-The assigned identifier shall be retained even if the depression passes into another warning area.

-3.3.1.3.
-Pacific West of 140°W and East of 180°.
-Depression numbers, with suffix C; e.g., ONE-C, TWO-C, THREE-C, will be assigned by the CPHC after advising JTWC.

-3.3.1.4.
-Pacific West of 180° and North of 0°.
-Depression numbers, with suffix W; e.g., ONE-W, TWO-W, THREE-W, are assigned by JTWC.
+- 3.3.1.1.
+Atlantic Basin.
+Depression numbers, ONE, TWO, THREE, will be assigned by the TPC/NHC after advising the Naval Atlantic Meteorology and Oceanography Center (NAVLANTMETOCCEN) Norfolk. - 3.3.1.2.
+Pacific East of 140EW.
+Depression numbers, with the suffix E, e.g., ONE-E, TWO-E, THREE-E, will be assigned by the TPC/NHC after advising JTWC, Pearl Harbor, HI.
+The assigned identifier shall be retained even if the depression passes into another warning area. - 3.3.1.3.
+Pacific West of 140EW and East of 180E.
+Depression numbers, with suffix C; e.g., ONE-C, TWO-C, THREE-C, will be assigned by the CPHC after advising JTWC. - 3.3.1.4.
+Pacific West of 180E and North of 0E.
+Depression numbers, with suffix W; e.g., ONE-W, TWO-W, THREE-W, are assigned by JTWC. - 3.3.1.5.

-3.3.1.5.
 Subtropical Depressions.
-The numbering of subtropical cyclones shall follow the same procedure as above except a separate consecutive numbering sequence beginning with "ONE" shall be used for subtropical depressions and continues in effect if the system strengthens into a subtropical storm.
+A single list of numbers and names will be used for all tropical and subtropical cyclones.
+Therefore, numbering of subtropical depressions will follow the same procedure as tropical depressions.
+For example, if the first subtropical depression follows the first tropical depression, the subtropical depression will be given the designation SUBTROPICAL DEPRESSION TWO.
+If a subtropical depression becomes a subtropical storm, it receives the next available name in the tropical cyclone naming sequence.